 Change 1: faster delivery on standard scopes.
 A 90-day SEO content calendar that took a traditional agency 5 to 7 working days to produce takes an AI-native agency 1 to 2 days.
 A landing page draft (copy + design direction) compresses from a week to 24 to 48 hours.
 A 1,800-word blog post compresses from 6 to 8 hours of senior writer time to 2 to 3 hours of structured production.
 The SME feels this as faster turnaround on every request that has a known shape.

 Change 3: access to scopes that were not feasible before.
 This is the part most SMEs underestimate.
-With a traditional agency, the scope sheet is a function of how many senior hours fit inside the retainer.
-A 30-page SEO landing-page programme would simply not fit inside an SGD 4,000-a-month traditional retainer.
+With a traditional agency, the scope sheet is a function of how many senior hours fit inside the retainer, and a 30-page SEO landing-page programme simply does not fit inside a typical one.
 With an AI-native agency, the same retainer can include 10 to 20 of those pages a month, plus the standard content cadence, plus a refreshed paid creative each fortnight.
 The scope itself is different, not just the price.

 What AI-native does not change